Chutney

 Pro Tips

-- Use sterilized jars to minimize bacterial contamination
+- Use sterilized utensils when removing portions to prevent contamination

 Origin & Heritage